 Danville, Kentucky, in Boyle county, is located 28 miles SW of Lexington, Kentucky.
-There are 15,477 residents in the city.

 The city of Danville was incorporated in the year 1787 by the Virginia Legislature.
 The city is said to be named after the first District Attorney, Walker Daniel.
 In 1842 Boyle County was formed by the merger of northern Lincoln County and southern Mercer County.
 Danville was made the county seat.
 Boyle County and Danville backed construction of the Lexington and Danville Railroad in 1850.
 Boyle County's courthouse in the city was converted into a hospital after the Battle of Perryville during the American Civil War.

 - Ephraim McDowell House

 - Boone Station State Historic Site

 Things To Do In Danville

 Tourists to the city can enjoy picnics in the beautiful locations of the Fort Boonesborough State Park, Lincoln Homestead State Park, and Old Fort Harrod State Park.
 Visitors may also visit various museums like the Garrard County Jail Museum.
 The city also hosts many annual festivals including the Boyle County Fair, Boyle County Heritage Festival, Constitution Square Festival, and Forkland Heritage Festival.

 Louisville International Airport is the nearest international airport.